x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/integrate-office-365-with-an-email-add-on-service.md

 5. Click **Next**.
 The **Connector name** screen appears.

-6. Enter a descriptive name (for example, Office 365 to Contoso Signature Service).
+6. Enter a descriptive name (for example, Office 365 to Contoso Signature Service) for the connector.

 7. Under **What do you want to do after connector is saved?**: